maclark/openavmkit/README.md

 - **State/province code**: The 2-letter state or province code according to the [ISO 3166-2 standard](https://en.wikipedia.org/wiki/ISO_3166-2).
 For example, the state code for Texas is `tx`, and the state code for California is `ca`.

 - **Locality name**: A human-readable name for the locality itself.
+This follows no particular standard and is entirely up to you.

 The slug itself should be all lowercase and contain no spaces or special characters other than underscores.